FEATURE image: Late afternoon at Leon’s Frozen Custard in Milwaukee, Wisconsin. June 2017.Author’s photograph. (4.53mb, DSC_0728).

 Grant appears in character as an angel named Dudley in this promotional photograph for the 1947 fantasy romance film, The Bishop’s Wife.
 By seductively playing a certain song on the harp, Dudley convinces a rich woman to support the bishop’s cathedral building project.
 In real life, Grant was an ardent piano player.

-When Grant asked to meet Dyan, she assumed it was for an acting part.
-Grant began his romance with then 25-year-old Dyan Cannon in 1962.
-By fall of 1962 the couple flew from California to New York where Cannon began rehearsing for The Fun Couple, a Broadway comedy play starring Jane Fonda and directed by Andreas Voutsinas.
-Grant meanwhile worked with film director Stanley Donen on Charade, an upcoming romantic comedy, pseudo-Hitchcock mystery thriller that Grant would co-star in with Audrey Hepburn.
+When Grant first asked to meet Dyan Cannon, she assumed it was for an acting part.
+Grant began his romance with then-25-year-old Dyan Cannon in 1962.
+That fall the couple flew from California to New York where Cannon began rehearsing for The Fun Couple, a Broadway comedy play starring Jane Fonda and directed by Andreas Voutsinas.
+Grant meanwhile worked with film director Stanley Donen on Charade, a romantic-comedy pseudo-Hitchcock mystery thriller that Grant co-starred in with Audrey Hepburn.
 Hepburn had been filming another romantic comedy, Paris When it Sizzles, with William Holden.

-Promotional poster for Stanley Donen’s Hitchcockian suspense thriller, Charade.
-The hit 1963 film was made in Paris in 1962 and 1963 and released at Christmas 1963.
+Promotional poster for Stanley Donen’s Hitchcock-inspired suspense thriller, Charade.
+The 1963 hit film was made in Paris in 1962 and 1963 and released during Christmas 1963.
 It starred Cary Grant and Audrey Hepburn.

-Charade’s animated Main Title and music follows a wide screen shot of a quiet pre-dawn countryside in Europe as a speeding train eventually approaches and screeches past.
+Charade’s animated Main Title and music follow a widescreen shot of a pre-dawn countryside in Europe as a speeding train finally approaches and screeches past.
 A body is dumped out of the moving train, plunges down the ravine and stops in a ditch, the camera providing a close-up of the dead victim’s face.
-Colorful animation follows of pinwheels as the relentless wood-block-driven music heighten tension for what will be two charming lovers caught in a mysterious web of criminals after money.
+Colorful animation follows of pinwheels as the wood-block-driven music heighten tension for what will be two charming lovers, Grant and Hepburn, caught in a mysterious web of criminals after money.

 Stills montage of Maurice Binder’s Main Title for Charade that accompanies Henry Mancini’s music.

-Grant reluctantly left Cannon and the comforts of his suite at the Plaza in New York to make his way to Paris to shoot Charade (Hepburn’s home was near Paris).
-Walking along the left bank of the River Seine near Notre Dame is the Pont au Double bridge, just below the Quai de Montebello.
-During the filming of Charade, Cary Grant and Audrey Hepburn walk along the riverbank below this bridge as they discuss who the killer is.
-Just outside of Parc Monceau is the Musée Cernuschi on the Avenue Velasquez.
-The museum is featured in Charade, where it is used as Reggie’s apartment which she finds ransacked after returning from a holiday ski trip.
-Located near the Louvre is the Palais Royal which was originally the residence of Cardinal Richelieu, and later the property of the King of France housing apartments, offices, shops and restaurants.
-The Palais Royal appears in Charade in its final scenes when the real Carson Dyle is revealed and shooting begins.
+Grant reluctantly left Cannon and the comforts of his suite at the Plaza Hotel in New York City to make his way to Paris to shoot Charade (Hepburn lived near Paris).
+Many Paris locations were used in the film: near Notre Dame is the Pont au Double bridge, just below the Quai de Montebello.
+During the filming of Charade, Cary Grant and Audrey Hepburn walked along the riverbank below this bridge as they discussed who the killer is.
+Another location was the Musée Cernuschi just outside of Parc Monceau on the Avenue Velasquez.
+The museum is featured in Charade where it is used as Reggie’s apartment which she finds ransacked after returning from a holiday ski trip.
+Finally, the Palais Royal near the Louvre appears in Charade in its final scenes when the real Carson Dyle is revealed and shooting begins.

 Shooting scenes for Charade involved many locations in Paris.

-When Dyan Cannon had her first holiday break from Broadway rehearsals at Christmas, she hopped on a flight to Paris.
-Arriving on Boxer Day in 1962, Grant and Cannon spent the next several days together in his hotel.
-On New Year’s Eve, Grant and Cannon were the special guests of Audrey Hepburn and her husband Mel Ferrer at their castle.
-There was a sumptuous dinner and many flights of crisp and creamy French champagne.
+When Dyan Cannon had her first holiday break from Broadway rehearsals at Christmas 1962, she hopped on a flight to Paris.
+Arriving on December 26, Grant and Cannon spent the next several days together in his hotel.
+On New Year’s Eve, the couple were the special guests of Audrey Hepburn and her husband Mel Ferrer at their castle where a sumptuous dinner and many flights of crisp and creamy French champagne were served.
 Cannon flew back to the States on January 2, 1963, after a most pleasant holiday.
-She resumed her theater work in New York City while Grant and friends stayed on in Paris to continue filming Charade.
+She resumed her theater work in New York City while Grant and Hepburn stayed behind in Paris to continue filming Charade.

-Cary Grant, making his 70th film, was reluctant to leave the U.S. for Paris for the several months in late 1962 and early 1963 it took to film Charade.
-It premiered at Radio City Music Hall in New York City on Christmas Day 1963.
+Cary Grant, making his 70th film, was reluctant to leave the U.S. in late 1962 for Paris to film Charade.
+The film premiered at Radio City Music Hall in New York City on Christmas Day 1963.

 The film Charade is well-known for its Hitchcock-style inspiration and screenplay by the original story’s author Peter Stone (1930-2003).
 From Stone’s 1961 short story, The Unsuspecting Wife, the film Charade offers witty lines and a head-knocking, heart-pounding whodunit.
 In Charade, Regina “Reggie” Lampert (Hepburn) is on winter holiday in the French Alps.
 Returning to her home in Paris, she is shocked to find that it has been ransacked of everything of value.
-The mysterious victim in the Main Title and the mysterious man Reggie just met on holiday in Grenoble– Peter Joshua, alias Alexander Dyle, alias Adam Canfield, alias Brian Cruikshank (Cary Grant) –merge into her life to help her solve the mystery of why these crimes have occurred and what they mean.
+The mysterious victim thrown off the train in the Main Title and the mysterious man Reggie met on holiday in Grenoble– Peter Joshua, alias Alexander Dyle, alias Adam Canfield, alias Brian Cruikshank (Cary Grant) –converge into her life to help her solve the mystery of why these crimes have occurred and what they mean.
 Charade is about hidden money, spies and larcenists, double-crossing and being on the run.
-Besides that, it’s a love story.
-Charade was one of the last of a long line of suspense-screwball comedy films –a staple Hollywood film genre since the 1930’s–that faded out during the tumultuous 1960’s and not to reappear until the 1980’s.
+In addition to all that, it’s a love story.
+Charade was one of the last of the suspense-screwball comedy films –a staple of the Hollywood film genre since the 1930’s that faded in the gritty realist films of the 1960’s and 1970’s until its reemergence in the 1980’s.

-Charade in the rear view mirror, Grant came home just as Cannon became mostly absent.
-Throughout 1964 and much of 1965 Cannon had done no film work yet but continued her theater career as she was touring the country in the musical How to Succeed in Business Without Really Trying.
+With Charade in the rear-view mirror, Grant came home just as Cannon became mostly absent.
+Throughout 1964 and much of 1965 Cannon had done no film work yet but continued a busy theater career as she was touring the country in the musical How to Succeed in Business Without Really Trying.
 Looking for something to do with his time, Grant formed a production company and made Father Goose.

 Cary Grant and Doris Day in the hit romantic comedy, That Touch of Mink.
 Grant was dismayed that his 1964 romantic comedy adventure film Father Goose made less money than Charade and almost $6 million less than That Touch of Mink in 1962 and Operation Petticoat in 1959 combined.

 That Touch of Mink co-starred Doris Day and Cary Grant.
-It was the hit movie of summer of 1962 though outshined in the movie world later that year by Lawrence of Arabia and The Longest Day.
-The romantic-comedy is great fun—it won, in this different age, a Golden Globe award for Best Comedy Picture-—and became a popular rerun on TV for the next decade.
+It was the hit movie of summer of 1962 though outshined in the movie world by Lawrence of Arabia and The Longest Day later that year.
+The romantic-comedy is great fun—it won a Golden Globe award for Best Comedy Picture-—and became a popular rerun on TV for the next decade.

-For Grant it was his second highest grossing film of his 30-year career, which was especially prosperous for the 58-year-old actor since he was a co-producer.
-Grant personally made $4 million for That Touch of Mink (around $35 million in today’s money).
-Three weeks after its opening, Betsy Drake, Grant’s third wife, found it an opportune time to file for divorce.
+For Grant it was his second highest grossing film of his 30-year career, which was especially prosperous since the 58-year-old actor was a co-producer.
+Grant made $4 million for That Touch of Mink (around $35 million in today’s money).
+Three weeks after its opening, Betsy Drake, Grant’s third wife, filed for divorce.

-The court proceedings of the high-profile couple after more than a decade of marriage were followed intimately by the press.
-The settlement for Drake, who told the papers, “I was always in love with him and I still am….but…he left me long ago,” included over one million dollars in cash and a profit share in every Cary Grant film ever made up to 1962.
+The court proceedings of the high-profile couple after over a decade of marriage were followed closely in the press.
+The settlement for Drake who told the papers: “I was always in love with him and I still am…but…he left me long ago,” included more than one million dollars in cash and profit sharing in every Cary Grant film ever made up to that time.

-Meanwhile, That Touch of Mink, a film thick with early 1960’s conventional sensibilities, was nominated for 3 Academy Awards.
+That Touch of Mink, a film thick with early 1960’s conventional sensibilities, was nominated for 3 Academy Awards.
 Both Grant and Doris Day never won an Academy Award.
-In 1970, after Grant retired from film, he won an Honorary Academy Award.
-The story goes that after her exit from films, Doris Day (born Doris Kappelhoff in Cincinnati, Ohio in 1922) was offered the Honorary Oscar multiple times but always turned it down.
+The story goes that after her exit from films Doris Day was offered the Honorary Oscar multiple times but always turned it down.
+Grant won and accepted his Honorary Academy Award in 1970.
 In 1962 That Touch of Mink was nominated for Best Sound, Best Art Direction and Best Screenplay.
-For the first two categories Oscar went to Lawrence of Arabia and, for the third category, to Divorce Italian Style.
+In the first two categories Oscar went to Lawrence of Arabia and in the third to Divorce Italian Style.

 Newly married in June 1965 to Dyan Cannon who was expecting their baby, Grant announced he was flying to Japan to make another movie.
 Grant returned to California permanently just in time to drive his wife to the hospital to deliver their first child, a baby daughter, born on February 26, 1966.